NAGphormer: A Tokenized Graph Transformer for Node Classification in Large Graphs: Introduction

 The main contributions of this work are as follows: \begin{itemize}

-\item We propose \pname, a novel neighborhood aggregation method that aggregates the neighborhood features from each hop into a node representation, resulting in a sequence of token vectors that preserves the neighborhood information for different hops.
+\item We propose \pname, a novel neighborhood aggregation method that aggregates the neighborhood features from each hop into a node representation, resulting in a sequence of token vectors that preserves neighborhood information for different hops.
+In this way, we can regard each node in the complex graph data as a sequence of tokens, and treat them analogously as in natural language processing and computer vision fields.

-\item We propose a new Graph Transformer method, \name, for node classification. \name can be trained in a mini-batch manner depending on the output of \pname, and therefore enable the Graph Transformers to handle large graphs.
+\item We propose a new graph Transformer model, \name, for the node classification task. \name can be trained in a mini-batch manner depending on the output of \pname, and therefore enables the model to handle large graphs.
+We also develop an attention-based readout function to adaptively learn the importance of different-hop neighborhoods to further boost the model performance.

-\item We further develop an attention-based readout function to adaptively learn the importance of different hops to continue to boost the model performance.
+\item We prove that from the perspective of self-attention mechanism, the proposed \name can learn more expressive node representations from the multi-hop neighborhoods compared to an advanced category of GNNs, the decoupled GCN.

-\item Extensive experiments on popular datasets from small to large demonstrate the superiority of the proposed methodology over existing Graph Transformers and mainstream Graph Neural Networks. \end{itemize}
+\item Extensive experiments on benchmark datasets from small to large demonstrate that \name consistently outperforms existing graph Transformers and mainstream GNNs. \end{itemize}